wordpressPHP/onwebchat/readme.txt

 = Do I have to pay for onWebChat? =

 No, there is a free plan that you can use for ever.
+After 1st December, 2 low cost plans will be available.

 = Do I have to install any extra software? =

-No, you have to install only this plugin.
+No, you have to install this plugin and just sign up on onWebChat service.

 = How can I change the appearance of the widget on my page? =